-If the resident leaves the service to move to another service without giving any notice (applicable since 1 July 2006), the refundable deposit or bond balance must be refunded within 14 days of the day after the resident leaves the service.
+If the resident leaves your service to move to another service without giving any notice, then the refundable deposit or bond balance must be refunded within 14 days of the day after the resident leaves the service.
 If the refundable deposit or bond balance is refunded within the 14 days, then the provider pays BIR for the period commencing the day after the resident left the service and finishing on the day the provider actually refunded the refundable deposit or bond balance.